PX4/PX4-user_guide/en/camera/mavlink_camera.md

 Camera-specfic camera managers:

-- [SIYI A8 mini camera manager](https://github.com/julianoes/siyi-a8-mini-camera-manager) - Community-supported MAVSDK-plugin based camera manager for the [SIYI A8 mini](https://shop.siyi.biz/products/siyi-a8-mini) (includes tutorial).
+- [SIYI A8 mini camera manager](https://github.com/julianoes/siyi-a8-mini-camera-manager) - MAVSDK-plugin based camera manager for the [SIYI A8 mini](https://shop.siyi.biz/products/siyi-a8-mini) (includes tutorial).
   A good example of how MAVSDK can be used to create a MAVLink camera protocol interface for a particular camera.

 ## Further Information